Categorical Donaldson-Thomas theory for local surfaces: Introduction

-\end{defi} We will see that the above definition does not depend (up to equivalence) on a choice of a derived open substack $\mathfrak{M}_{S, \circ} \subset \mathfrak{M}_S$.
-We will also define the $\lambda$-twisted version for $\lambda \in \mathbb{Z}$, and the dg-enhancements of our categorical DT theories.
-The relevant notations are summarized in Table~1 in the beginning of Section~\ref{sec:catDT:shift}.
-As a globalization of the result in~\cite{MR3815168}, we conjecture that the periodic cyclic homology of the dg-enhancement of $\mathcal{DT}^{\mathbb{C}^{\ast}}(M_{X, \sigma})$ recovers the $\mathbb{Z}/2$-graded cohomological DT invariant of $M_{X, \sigma}$, constructed in~\cite{MR3353002} using the canonical orientation data of $M_{X, \sigma}$ (see Conjecture~\ref{conj:periodic}).
-We only prove a numerical version of it in a very special case: \begin{prop}\emph{(Proposition~\ref{prop:num})} Under some technical condition on $\mathfrak{M}_{S, \circ}^{\mathbb{C}^{\ast}\rig}$ (which is automatically satisfied if $t_0(\mathfrak{M}_{S, \circ}^{\mathbb{C}^{\ast}\rig})$ is a quasi-projective scheme), we have the identity
+\end{defi} We will see that the above definition does not depend (up to equivalence) on a choice of a derived open substack $\mathfrak{M}_{S, \rm{qc}} \subset \mathfrak{M}_S$.
+We will also define the $\lambda$-twisted version for $\lambda \in \mathbb{Z}$, the dg-enhancements of DT categories, and also $\wdDT$-version of DT categories.
+The relevant notations are summarized in Table~1 and Table~2 in the beginning of Section~\ref{sec:catDT:shift}.
+As a globalization of the result in~\cite{MR3815168}, we conjecture that the periodic cyclic homology of the dg-enhancement of $\mathcal{DT}^{\mathbb{C}^{\ast}}(M_X^{\sigma})$ recovers the $\mathbb{Z}/2$-graded cohomological DT invariant of $M_X^{\sigma}$, constructed in~\cite{MR3353002} using the canonical orientation data of $M_X^{\sigma}$ (see Conjecture~\ref{conj:periodic}).
+We only prove a numerical version of it in a very special case: \begin{prop}\emph{(Proposition~\ref{prop:num})} Under some technical condition on $\mathfrak{M}_{S, \rm{qc}}^{\mathbb{C}^{\ast}\rig}$ (which is automatically satisfied if $t_0(\mathfrak{M}_{S, \rm{qc}}^{\mathbb{C}^{\ast}\rig})$ is a quasi-projective scheme), we have the identity

 Here dg indicates the dg-enhancement, $\mathrm{HP}_{\ast}(-)$ is the periodic cyclic homology, $\chi(-)$ is the Euler characteristic, $\vdim$ is the virtual dimension, and $\DT(-)$ is the numerical DT invariant. \end{prop}